 - 1 pint blueberries, rinsed and drained

 - 2 pints fresh strawberries, rinsed and sliced

-Prepare the cake according to package directions and bake in a 9×13 inch pan.
-Let cake cool completely.
+- Prepare the cake according to package directions and bake in a 9-by-13-inch pan.
+Let the cake cool completely.

-This cake takes a bit of extra time to make, but it’s guaranteed to be the showstopper dessert of the holiday.
+This 4th of July dessert takes a bit of extra time to make, but it’s guaranteed to be the showstopper dessert of the holiday.

 - 9 egg whites

 - 3 3/4 cups whole milk

 - 1 cup white chocolate chips